-We often don’t see the behind the scenes struggle with breastfeeding or pumping, and one of my biggest challenges was plugged milk ducts.
-Over my 3.5 years of breastfeeding, I had more than 20 plugged ducts and mastitis 5 times, one of those episodes landing me in the emergency room.
-Below are some tips that worked for me that I hope will help other moms struggling with plugged milk ducts.
+We often don’t see the behind-the-scenes struggle with breastfeeding or pumping.
+My biggest challenge was plugged milk ducts, also known as clogged or blocked ducts.
+Over my 3.5 years of breastfeeding, I had more than 20 plugged ducts and mastitis five times.
+One of those episodes landed me in the emergency room.
+What worked for me the best was taking sunflower lecithin for clogged ducts.

 Place heat on a plugged duct with a Medela soothing pad or a diaper soaked with warm water.
-Another alternative is to take a shower and run warm water over your boob.
-Also massage that breast with your hands, electric toothbrush, vibrator, or whatever you can!
+Another alternative is to shower and run warm water over your boob.
+Also, massage that breast with your hands, electric toothbrush, vibrator, or whatever you can!

-I have literally gotten on my hands and knees and dropped my boob into my baby’s mouth hoping gravity would help him suck it out and it kind of worked.
+I got on my hands and knees and dropped my boob into my baby’s mouth, hoping gravity would help him suck it out, and it worked.
 You can also use your partner on the boob.
-Okay, I’ve never done this personally but I have been so desperate I would never judge a woman for putting her partner on that boob to suck it out.
+Okay, I’ve never done this personally, but I have been so desperate I would never judge a woman for putting her partner on that boob to suck it out.

 Cabbage leaves can prevent you from getting engorged.
 Try them out!

-This is the best piece of advice I can give you.
+Let’s quickly discuss milk blisters before we close!
+Milk blisters present like little white pimples on your nips and block the outlet.
+I use a sterile needle for popping or scrubbing them with a loofah in a warm shower.
+Now, the best advice I can give you is to hang in there.
 I have been so incredibly desperate at times and wondered what would happen if it didn’t release, but it always did.
 Don’t be afraid to ask for help.
 Find your village.
 Stay strong.